PrashikshitSaini/Transcript-Notes/README.md

 ## Overview

-This application combines browser-based speech recognition with Google's Gemini AI to create a powerful note-taking tool.
-Record audio through your microphone or upload audio files, and the app will transcribe the content and generate well-organized Markdown notes.
+This 100% JavaScript application combines speech recognition with Google's Gemini AI to create a powerful note-taking tool.
+It uses browser-based APIs for live recording and server-side JavaScript for processing uploaded files.

 ## Features

 - **Voice Recording**: Record audio directly from your microphone
 - **Real-time Transcription**: See text as you speak with the Web Speech API
-- **File Upload Support**: Upload existing audio files for transcription
+- **File Upload Support**: Upload existing audio files for server-side transcription
 - **AI-Powered Notes**: Generate comprehensive notes from transcripts using Gemini AI
 - **Markdown Formatting**: Notes are formatted in Markdown for clean, structured presentation
 - **Recording Controls**: Pause, resume, and stop recording as needed